jakemcgrath1999/muscle_model/README.md

 The idea of this model is as follows:  for a given time $t$, input into the model an activation value $a(t) \in [0,1]$ and a muscle fiber length $l^M(t)$.
 The model will then output the entire actuator's force $F^{MT}(t)$ and, at the next timestep $t + \Delta t$, the time derivative of activation $\dot{a}(t + \Delta t)$ and fiber contraction velocity $\dot{l}^M(t + \Delta t)$.

-input image from powerpoint showing how inputs map to outputs...
+*** input image from powerpoint showing how inputs map to outputs ***

 ## activation

+Given a neural input $u(t) \in [0,1]$ and current activation value $a(t)$, the activation models spit out the time derivation of activation $\dot{a}(t)$.

 Muscle cannot generate force nor relax instantaneously: activation functions as an intermediate step between neural input and muscle contraction to account for these time delays.
 Activation dynamics is a differential equation that describes the change in calcium ion concentration within the muscle.
 Calcium ions singal cross-bridge formation of actin-myosin proteins which is modeled by the contraction dynamics portion of this code.
-When muslde is neurally excited, activation gradually increases; whereas if excitation decreases, muscle activation gradually decreases.
+When muscle is neurally excited, activation increases rapidly; whereas if excitation decreases, muscle activation gradually decreases.
+In this code, we use the timescale of activation $\tau_{act} = 10$ ms and the decactivation timescale to be $\tau_{deact} = 40$ ms.

 There exist many different differential equations that govern activation dynamics.
 Here, I implement 9 different models found in the literature to see how they generate different contraction dynamics.
+I created one parent class called Activation that houses the general methods that each activation model uses -- underneath this Activation class live the 9 different models of activation dynamics.

+*** put image of superclass and subclass here ***

 # model limitations
 In this model, muscle fatigue from overuse is not included.
 Fatigue is an important feature of muscle: obviously we cannot force our muscles to actuate indefinitely.
 At some point, muscle will tire and perform at suboptimal standards.
 Other models of muscle contraction (specifically those that implement motor-unit based models) can account for muscle fatigue, however, this feature of muscle is neglected here.
 If you wish to address tiring, please [see this other repository](https://github.com/iandanforth/pymuscle/blob/master/README.md) that simulates the relationship between excitatory input and motor-unit output as well as fatigue over time.